RodolfoFerro/DisAtBot/README.md

 ## About DABOT

-DABOT would automate the process of reporting incidents via messaging platforms, such as Telegram, Facebook Messenger, Twitter, etc.
+DABOT would automate the process of reporting incidents via messaging platforms, such as Telegram, Facebook Messenger, Twitter, etc. ***This first approach is considering Telegram as the messaging platform for this initial phase.***

 A general process of DABOT is described in the following flow (wireframing):